sourcedecay/sourcedecay.github.io/about.md

 ---
 _Cooking_

-My diet can be described as mostly plant-based with the occasional egg, fish sauce, and butter and I cook a lot of food typically from India, South East Asia (Thai, Vietnamese), and South Korea.
+My diet can be described as mostly plant-based with the occasional egg, fish sauce, and butter and I cook a lot of food typically from India, Thailand, Vietnam, and South Korea.
 My partner and I recently started exploring Sichuan cuisine and it has been fun to add those flavors to our spice cabinet.

 ---
 _Coding_